 3. Take your top ten frequently asked questions and answers (FAQ) and put them into a series of videos.
 One question per video but film them all at the same time.

 If it takes about 2 minutes to answer each question then that is about a total of 20 minutes.
 The footage will need to be edited to produce 10 separate videos.
 Each video will need to be exported and uploaded to Youtube so that the videos can be embedded in your website.

 4. Product or service video.
 Choose any product or service that your business offers and make an explainer video for each one.
 If this is a product video then it may be necessary for me to visit your place of work.
 (Price on application.)

 5. Snippets.
 You can always take a snippet from a longer video and put it into a smaller video.
 The rise to fame of many people on Youtube is based upon snippets being used to create a new video.
 If the viewer likes what they see they will subscribe to the channel and search for your other videos.

 * Remember a good video channel will give your business prestige and status.

 When you write a script craft it using questions, statements and commands.

 Every script will have an introduction, a body and a conclusion – which also includes a call to action.
-Keep in mind the 4Mat system.
-It generally follows this sequence: Why?
-What?
-How?
-What If?
-Read the article:
+You might start with the 'why', then talk about the 'how', then the 'what' and conclude with the 'what-ifs'?

 1. Lead capture video / webpage intro video.
 (The first video is about 45-60 seconds long.)